kevlar2/Automate-WebTable/README.md

     // 4.
 Reverse original list from step 3 -> Reversed list
     // 5.
 Compare original list vs Reversed list

-    // Get price of an item
+    // Get price of selected an items.
+This is a simple data driven test.
     // Steps:
     // 1.
 Scan the first colunm
     // 2.
-Get text of item (Apple)
+Get text of item (Data driven)
     // 3.
 Get the price of the item

-    // Validate search filter
+    // Validate search filter.
+This is a simple data driven test.
     // Steps:
     // 1.
-Enter search keyword in search bar
+Enter search keyword in search bar (Data driven)
     // 2.
 Validate item in result page